Nada al-Ahdal

 Nada Al-Ahdal (ندى الأهدل; born March 3, 2003) is a human rights activist and resident of Yemen known for escaping two different child marriage pacts her parents had made for her.
 In 2013, al-Ahdal posted a YouTube video decrying child marriage and her being forced into marriage contracts, which quickly went viral and prompted coverage of Yemen's continued practice of child marriage.

 In 2022 she won the Arab Woman Award for her activities as a social activist.

+Al-Ahdal later founded the Nada Foundation, a Britain-based organization named after her.
+In recognition of her activism, she won the Arab Woman Award for the year 2021 from the Arab Foundation in London.
+Additionally, she serves as an ambassador for Do for Good in Spain.
+Currently, Al-Ahdal is pursuing studies in international law in Britain, where she also resides.

 First marriage pact

 According to Nada al-Ahdal and her uncle Abdel Salam al-Ahdal, at 10 years 3 months old, she was to be married off to a wealthy expatriate.
 Her parents accepted money from the suitor, but her uncle told the man that al-Ahdal was not nearly modest enough for him in an effort to scare him away.
 Abdel stated "When I heard about the groom, I panicked.
 Nada was not even 11 years old; she was exactly 10 years and 3 months.
 I could not allow her to be married off and have her future destroyed.”
 Having the suitor lose interest, al-Ahdal continued to live with her parents but later left and fled to her uncle.
 At the time of the agreement, the suitor was 26 years old, 16 years older than al-Ahdal.
 The agreed amount for al-Ahdal was $2000.